 - The Technology Transfer Manager will review the submitted License Application, Commercial Evaluation Plan, and requested Field of Use to make a preliminary determination to see if the requirements of 37 CFR 404 have been satisfied;

 - If the preliminary determination is satisfactory, NCI will advertise a "Notice of Intent to Grant an Exclusive License" in the Federal Register (FRN) with a notice period of 15 days; and

 - The company and the Technology Transfer Manager negotiate and finalize the Start-Up Evaluation Option License if no insurmountable objections to the FRN are received.

-The application for the Start-Up Evaluation Option License is available on this web site.
+The Start-Up Evaluation Option License application is available on this web site.
 Guidance for completing the license application can be obtained by reviewing the Guidance Document or by contacting the NCI TTC.
 Please note this Guidance Document is ONLY to assist in completing the license application.

 For any questions regarding this program, please contact Mr. Richard Rodriguez, Associate Director, NCI Technology Transfer Center by email or by telephone 240-276-6661.